-If your doctor does see a problem during the cystoscopy, they may perform a biopsy (removing small pieces of tissue).
+If your doctor does see a problem during the cystoscopy, they may perform a biopsy (removing small pieces of tissue), or they may be able to treat the problem using the cystoscope.

 If the cystoscopy is normal, your doctor may be able to tell you straight away and they will reassure you.